 1) Upgrade Battery and Alternator

 Two items that will never fail to let you down.
 It pays to regularly inspect and maintain both, and pays double on every dollars worth of upgrade you invest in.

-Heavy duty batteries and to quality alternators will serve as a hedge against a failure to start and keep your car running longer when its electrical system has to cope with additional strain induced by chargers, additional lights, and so forth.
+Heavy-duty batteries and top quality alternators will serve as a hedge against a failure to start and keep your car running longer when its electrical system has to cope with additional strain induced by chargers, additional lights, and so forth.